ibm-cloud-docs/power-iaas/backup-strategies.md

 * Security group with inbound rule, address prefix, and subnet.

-* The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces are required be present in the same region and connected by using the local Transit Gateway.
+* The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces are required to be present in the same region and connected by using the local Transit Gateway.

-* You can connect your on-premise workloads to the Transit Gateway through a Direct Link connection.
-A VPN connection will work the same and is equivalent to a Direct Link connection.
+* You can connect your on-premises workloads to the Transit Gateway through a Direct Link connection.
+A VPN connection works in the same way and is equivalent to a Direct Link connection.

 ### Deploying the backup instance
 {: #baas-deploy}